yelosan/hugo-semantic-web/README.md

 # Semantic Web for Hugo
 By using JSON-LD and [Schema.org](https://schema.org) vocabulary, **Semantic Web for Hugo** adds *structured data* and *linked data* into a [Hugo](https://gohugo.io)-powered website.
-Through it, search engines can easily read the data and establish relationships between objects enabling them to intelligently store information about a website and use it for showing a better search result.
+Through it, search engines can easily read the data and establish relationships between objects enabling them to intelligently store information about a website and use it to help display the website in search results.

 ## Usage
 You can download the latest release or add this as a Hugo Module.
-Instructions for both methods can be found in our [wiki](https://github.com/YourOnly-One/hugo-semantic-web/wiki).
+More information is available in the official [website](https://semweb.youronly.one).

 ## Features
 These are the supported types: